Pine Springs in Culberson County, Texas — The American South (West South Central)

 Erected 1936 by State of Texas.
 (Marker Number 7929.)

-Marker series.
-This marker is included in the Butterfield Overland Mail, and the Texas 1936 Centennial Markers and Monuments marker series.
+Topics and series.
+This historical marker is listed in this topic list: Roads & Vehicles.
+In addition, it is included in the Butterfield Overland Mail, and the Texas 1936 Centennial Markers and Monuments series lists.

 Location.
 31° 53.599′ N, 104° 49.035′ W. Marker is in Pine Springs, Texas, in Culberson County.
 Marker is on U.S. 180/62, on the left when traveling east.
-Touch for map.
 Several ruins are found along a 0.3 mile interpretive walking trail in Guadalupe Mountains National Park.
 The trail begins at the Pine Springs Visitor Center.
 Alternatively, the is a small parking area off the highway next to the marker which allows you to bypass the majority of the walking trail.
+Touch for map.
 Marker is in this post office area: Salt Flat TX 79847, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 24, 2018.
-This page originally submitted on March 1, 2008, by Julie Szabo of Oldsmar, Florida.
-This page has been viewed 1,267 times since then and 5 times this year.
-Last updated on April 23, 2018, by Brian Anderson of Kingwood, Texas.
+It was originally submitted on March 1, 2008, by Julie Szabo of Oldsmar, Florida.
+This page has been viewed 1,371 times since then and 31 times this year.
+Last updated on April 23, 2018, by Brian Anderson of Atascocita, Texas.
 Photos: 1, 2, 3, 4. submitted on March 1, 2008, by Julie Szabo of Oldsmar, Florida. • Bill Pfingsten was the editor who published this page.